darklab8/darklab_article_parallel_pytest/README.md

 # Parallel CI agnostic python testing in Github Actions

+## Prerequisites and recomendations

+* Docker and docker-compose usage, recommending [Docker Deep Dive by Nigel Pulton](https://www.oreilly.com/library/view/docker-deep-dive/9781800565135/) to get necessary level
+* Python at scripting level, recommending [Python in simple packages by Lubanovic](https://www.amazon.com/Introducing-Python-Modern-Computing-Packages/dp/1492051365)
+* Python paralellism stuff, recommending `Chapter 6: Concurrency` out of [Expert Python programming by Jaworski](https://www.amazon.com/Expert-Python-Programming-practices-programming/dp/1801071101)
+* Knowing what for testing is needed, recommending [Unit testing principles, practices and patterns by Khorikov](https://www.amazon.com/Unit-Testing-Principles-Practices-Patterns/dp/1617296279)
+* Knowing what for CI tools like Github Actions or Gitlab CI are needed

 ## Problem:

 we have around 5000 unit and integration tests in a Django backend API project, which we test with pytest.
-They take half an hour to finish themselves locally or in Github Actions CI.
+They take half an hour to finish themselves locally or in Github Actions (GA) CI.
 As result, they produce coverage.xml and junit.xml exported into GA plugins to visualize results with better GUI.
 We wish to run them faster.

 ## Introduction to environment